-Avoid the use of benzodiazepines, in view of the risk of respiratory depression in patients with COVID-19.
-If they are used, a clearly established rationale for use must be recorded in the patient's record of medicines during the hospital visit.
-Senior experienced health care professionals should be consulted and caution must be exercised with clear goals of care required regarding ventilation and/or palliation The hospital policy for medication prescribing with a response of last and least, including specified review dates for ceasing new medications, should be reviewed and highlighted for all health care professionals as part of the COVID-19 response training All new medications commenced for behavioural disturbance should be reviewed with respect to cessation prior to discharge.
-If cessation is not possible, clear instructions regarding indication, duration and frequency of review should be provided in the medical discharge summary to the GP and where applicable to the health care professionals at the receiving residential aged care facility[62] Introduction of medications for sedating purposes or use of restraint should appropriate consents obtained (unless in an emergency, then communication should be carried out at earliest time).
-A review or cessation time should be included in the discussion Alerts for potential adverse reactions to these medications are flagged in electronic medication management systems and should be noted on patient medication records to help guide decision making if at-risk situations arise
+ACSQHC Communicating for Safety Standard Avoid the use of benzodiazepines, in view of the risk of respiratory de in patients with COVID-19.
+If they are used, a clearly established ration must be recorded in the patient's record of medicines during the hosp Senior experienced health care professionals should be consulted and must be exercised with clear goals of care required regarding ventilati palliation • The hospital policy for medication prescribing with a response of last including specified review dates for ceasing new medications, should and highlighted for all health care professionals as part of the COVID-training All new medications commenced for behavioural disturbance should h with respect to cessation prior to discharge.
+If cessation is not possible instructions regarding indication, duration and frequency of review sh provided in the medical discharge summary to the GP and where app health care professionals at the receiving residential aged care facility Introduction of medications for sedating purposes or use of restraint s be discussed with care partners/advocates or substitute decision-mak appropriate consents obtained (unless in an emergency, then commu should be carried out at earliest time).
+A review or cessation time sho included in the discussion Alerts for potential adverse reactions to these medications are flagged electronic medication management systems and should be noted on medication records to help guide decision making if at-risk situations

+Infection control

+Care issues